College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 Native American53%

-1. Students that are under the age of 20 have 13% to 22% higher chances of graduating as compared to the students that have enrolled in colleges after the age of 20.
+29. Students who are under the age of 20 have 13% to 22% higher chances of graduating as compared to the students who have enrolled in colleges after the age of 20.

-Furthermore, 5% of the students that are 19 years or younger drop out from two-year colleges.
+30. Furthermore, 5% of the students who are 19 years or younger drop out from two-year colleges.
 In comparison, students between the age of 24 and 29 years have a dropout rate of 52% from two-year colleges.

-The following table displays the dropout rates of students that attend two-year colleges from different age groups.
+The following table displays the dropout rates of students who attend two-year colleges from different age groups.

 Age GroupPercentage Of Student Dropouts From Two-Year Colleges.